 Evelyn was silent, so I carried on.

-“In the moment I won, I was satisfied, yes, I think so, in brute sort of a way.
+“In the moment I won, I was satisfied, yes, I think so, in a brute sort of a way.
 But afterward?
 I still suffer all the same anxieties, still feel the same way about myself.
 He was a monster, he kept people in cages and fed their minds to his Outsider.
 The world is a better place with him gone, certainly, and I did what I did to protect myself and my friends, all of you.
-We defeated an evil wizard in his magical castle, put his monstrous minions to fight, and freed his captive.
+We defeated an evil wizard in his magical castle, put his monstrous minions to flight, and freed his captive.
 Aren’t I supposed to feel victorious?
 What did I prove, in the end?”

 As I spoke, a weight lifted inside my chest.
 I hadn’t realised it was there.
 I’d bottled this up for weeks, barely expressed a word of it to Raine, couldn’t make sense of it to myself.
 It didn’t hurt, not like Evelyn did, but I did struggle to keep a catch out of my voice.
 This wasn’t for me, this was for her.